marczz/mzlinux_pages/network/xmpp.md

     (GPL) a python library that enables you build application which use WhatsApp service.
 It includes a client application [yowsupcli](https://github.com/tgalal/yowsup/wiki/yowsup-cli-2.0)

+    _It seems that WhatsApp now detect Yowsup and  ban  your number, so don't use it until they find a workaround_.

-    that allows you to login and use the WhatsApp service, providing encryption of messages.
+    Yowsup allows you to login and use the WhatsApp service, providing encryption of messages.
 This program can be used for multiple purposes as to send message to phones, receive messages from network servers or appliances, notifying about issues, via direct command or by special agents.
 There is also a
     {{< iref "irc#weechat" "WeeChat" >}} plugin using
     Yowsup library.
-Yowsup-client is in Debian.
 -   [Whatsapp-Desktop](https://github.com/Enrico204/Whatsapp-Desktop)
     (GPL) Unofficial whatsapp web desktop client for OSX, Linux and Windows.
 Build with Electron.